 New Packaging Strategy

-Standard features include leatherette upholstery, a panoramic sunroof, dual-zone automatic climate control, an AM/FM/CD/HD Radio stereo with USB and AUX inputs, a 6.5-inch display screen, iDrive, Bluetooth connectivity, a leather-wrapped multifunction steering wheel, eight-way power-adjustable front seats, an auto-dimming rearview mirror, memory functionality for the driver's seat and 17-inch alloy wheels.
+Standard features include leatherette upholstery, a panoramic sunroof, dual-zone automatic climate control, an AM/FM/CD/HD Radio stereo with USB and AUX inputs, a 6.5-inch display screen, iDrive, Bluetooth connectivity with audio streaming, a leather-wrapped multifunction steering wheel, eight-way power-adjustable front seats, an auto-dimming rearview mirror, memory functionality for the driver's seat and 17-inch alloy wheels.

 Individual packages include the Premium Package, which adds leather upholstery a sunroof, a proximity key, lumbar support and satellite radio.

-The Technology Package brings a navigation system with an iDrive touchpad, real-time traffic information, a head-up display, BMW Apps, and enhanced USB and Bluetooth smartphone integration.
+The Technology Package brings a navigation system with an iDrive touchpad, real-time traffic information, a head-up display, BMW Apps and a demo mode for the heads-up display.

 The Cold Weather package features heated front and rear seats, a heated steering wheel and retractable headlight washers.